13 Authentic Mexican Bread Recipes to Bake at Home

 An slice of tres leches cake with whipped cream and strawberries.
 The two layer cake is in the background.

-The light sponge is soaked in a mixture of three different types of milk and often topped with whipped cream and fresh fruit.
+The light sponge soaks a mixture of three types of milk and is often features a top with whipped cream and fresh fruit.
 I’ve made it with strawberries, peaches and mangoes.
-Try it out with lemon curd, it’s scrumptious!

 8. Santa Claus Concha